infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

 # Key Levers at CCIs

+Since this domain is a horizontal as well as a vertical, key levers will often intersect with eachother and with other domains.
+Keeping this in mind, the **emphasis of this domain will be to sustain abd build**

 > [!info]- Children's Awareness & Rights
 > - Children are able to identify cases of abuse and are aware of how to communicate it
 > - Children are aware of safe practices at school, in public spaces and online and have experience practicing them